Skip to main content

 Back to top

-Dr Kaushal Shah is an Associate Professor of Medicine at Weill Cornell Medical College in New York City and a board certified emergency medicine physician.
+Kaushal Shah, MD, is a Professor of Medicine at Weill Cornell Medical College in New York City and a board certified emergency medicine physician.
 He is a graduate of Brown University, Dartmouth Medical School, and residency trained at the Beth Israel Deaconess Medical Center in Boston.
 Dr. Shah is the Vice Chair of Education at NewYork Presbyterian Weill Cornell Medical Center.
 He serves on the ACEP Clinical Policies Committee, EAST Practice Management Guidelines Committee and the SAEM Trauma Interest Group.
 He is the editor-in-chief of the Essential Emergency Trauma textbook.

 Annual Journal Metrics